 To Make the Silver Glazed Pumpkins:

-I'll be back next week with a PDF for the place cards.
+I’ll be back next week with a PDF for fall and Thanksgiving place cards.
 Until then, thanks for visiting and I hope you’ll come back soon.
 If you want to make sure you don’t miss future content, pop your email in the beige box up on the right.
 I usually send out 2 emails a week, so I won’t inundate your inbox.

 Thanks again for spending a few minutes of your busy day with me today.
 Know that you are appreciated and that I welcome each and every comment that comes my way.
 If you want to make sure you don’t miss future content, pop your email in the beige box up on the right or click here.
 I usually send out 2-3 emails a week, so I won’t inundate your inbox…believe me, I’m sensitive to an overflowing email inbox!